 - 1995 The Kobe Earthquake and Aum Shinrikyo Gas Attacks

 We will use Japanese history to explore human thought and action in times of intense change with special attention to the mutual determinations of historical event and structures.
 We will study in period by looking in-depth at a significant year, paying attention to what went into that moment and what came out the other side.
 This will help us keep a focus on the accidents, contingencies, and historicity of these moments.
+But it will also consider how this events continue to reverberate in contemporary Japanese politics and cultural production.
 This will in turn help us see that turning point as the product of a history and not a teleology* of Japan.

 *look up this term and know what the dictionary definition is and what form it might take in the context of national history.

 - Sources of Japanese Tradition, vol 2, part 2: 1868-2000; de Bary, Gluck, and Tiedmann (eds.),

 Grading will be based on one film paper, an in-class mid-term, and an in-class final.
 In addition, there will be occasional short, graded writing exercises at the start of class.
 These will be included in a discussion participation/writing grade.